gmc-code/PC-Python/docs/python/data_types.rst

 | Escaping via \ can be used to force the quote to be used literally.
 | e.g. 'it\'s'

 | Triple quotes are used for documentation strings.
-Single of double quotes can be used.
+Triple single or triple double quotes can be used.
 | Triple quotes can also be used for multi line strings.
-| e.g. '''n is a integer'''
+| e.g. '''n is an integer'''
 | e.g. """angle is a float from 0 to 90"""

 ----